-For family members under the age of 62 who claim to be eligible immigrants, BHA must verify immigration status with the United States Citizenship and Immigration Services (USCIS).
+For family members under the age of 62 who claim to be eligible immigrants, BHA must verify immigration status with the United States Citizenship and Immigration Services (USCIS) via the SAVE system (Systematic Alien Verification for Entitlements).

 BHA will follow all USCIS protocols for verification of eligible immigration status.